Nimaoth/Nev/docs/configuration.md

 - `plugin_runtime`: Exports everything you need, so you can just include this in your script file.
 - `scripting_api`: Part of the editor source, defines types used by both the editor and the script, as well as some utility functions for those types.
 - `plugin_api_internal`: Ignore this.
 You shouldn't need to call these functions directly.
-- `editor_api`: Contains general functions like changing font size, manipulating views, opening and closing files, etc.
+- `editor_api`: Contains general functions like changing font size, manipulating views, opening, and closing files, etc.
-- `editor_text_api`: Contains functions for interacting with a text editor (e.g. modifiying the content).
+- `editor_text_api`: Contains functions for interacting with a text editor (e.g. modifying the content).
-- `editor_model_api`: Contains functions for interacting with an model editor (e.g. modifying the content).
+- `editor_model_api`: Contains functions for interacting with a model editor (e.g. modifying the content).
 - `popup_selector_api`: Contains functions for interacting with a selector popup.